 To assess the CA-Opt attack's effectiveness in inducing safety hazards (\textbf{RQ1}), we conduct experiments in the closed-loop simulation platform without enabling the safety interventions.
 This setting is similar to previous works \cite{sato2021dirty,guo2023adversarial}.

-We consider an attack successful if a collision event is observed (Ego vehicle collides with the lead vehicle) or the relative distance between the lead vehicle and the Ego vehicle is no larger than 0m. {The success rate is reported across 1000 simulations, if not specified otherwise.} Fig. \ref{fig:resOpt} displays the success rates for each attack.
+We consider an attack successful if a collision event is observed (Ego vehicle collides with LV) or relative distance between LV and Ego vehicle is no larger than 0m. {The success rate is reported across 1,000 simulations, if not specified otherwise.} Fig. \ref{fig:resOpt} displays the success rates for each attack.
 The CA-Random attack leads to hazards in less than 1.2\% of scenarios, with an overall success rate of 0.7\%.
 This low rate suggests that randomly generated adversarial patches minimally impact the DNN model predictions and rarely cause hazards.
-Increasing the random perturbation values in the adversarial patch also does not significantly enhance the success rate.
-This is due to the DNN model in OpenPilot being primarily trained to detect any front objects, not to identify their specific class, thus showing greater resilience to adversarial attacks.
-Additionally, patches with larger perturbation values are more visible to the driver compared to those from the optimization-based method (Fig. \ref{fig:resOpt}-Top), potentially alerting the driver to prevent hazards.
+Increasing the random perturbation values of the adversarial patch also does not significantly enhance the success rate.
+This is because OpenPilot's DNN model is primarily trained to detect the front objects but not to identify their specific class, thus showing greater resilience to adversarial attacks.
+Additionally, patches with larger perturbation values are more visible to the driver than those from the optimization-based method (Fig. \ref{fig:resOpt}-Top), potentially alerting the driver to prevent hazards.

 In contrast, the proposed CA-Opt attack achieves a 100\% success rate in all testing scenarios, surpassing CA-Random by 142.9 times. {Although CA-APGD uses a similar goal function as CA-Opt, it does not cause hazards in 46.6\% of simulations, mainly due to limiting its number of iterations to satisfy real-time constraints.
-On the other hand, by employing a dynamic patch updating algorithm, our proposed CA-Opt attack ensures the continuity of the optimization process across the perception cycles and enhances the attack effectiveness.}
+On the other hand, by employing a dynamic patch updating algorithm, the CA-Opt attack ensures the continuity of the optimization process across the perception cycles and enhances the attack's effectiveness.}

 We also observe that the Random-Opt baseline only achieves an average success rate of 3.5\%, 28.6 times lower than the CA-Opt, as it wastes resources by injecting perturbations at non-critical system states.
 This highlights the importance of strategic timing of attacks and the insufficiency of optimization-based methods alone in causing hazards.